21 Essential Kitchen Tools Every Cook Should Have

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 When it comes to kitchen gadgets, I can go a little crazy.
 Walking down the cooking aisle at a store, specialty tools like avocado peelers, strawberry hullers or a teensy-tiny wooden spoon always call my name.
 Unfortunately, because I don’t have the space or the budget to indulge in these semi-impractical kitchen tools, I have to streamline my batterie de cuisine to just the essentials.
-But what about those essentials every cook should have?
-Whether you’re looking to minimize your kitchen clutter or start stocking your space from scratch, here are the tools every home cook needs.

 A good knife is a chef’s best friend.
 This is one of the few things that you’ll thank yourself for investing in.
 Carbon-plated stainless steel will stay sharp over time, but go to a specialty store to find the best match for you.
 Choose a knife that you feel comfortable handling.
 It should feel balanced in your hand, easy to hold and control, not too heavy, but definitely not flimsy.
 Believe us, you’ll be using it a lot, so take good care of it.